devjunhong/devjunhong.github.io/_posts/2020-05-12-module_3a_how_to_design_worlds.md

 0 means the initial state. 'next-cat' is a function that produces a next state. 'render-cat' is a function that consumes the produced state by 'next-cat'.
 The below figure cleary represents how the big-bang function works.

 ![big-bang function](/assets/images/big_bang_works.png)

+### How to design worlds
+Here, I guess right title will be how to design using the big-bang function.
+Anyway, I think it's important to follow the design receipe cause it shows cristal clear way to think like a programmer.

+#### Domain Analysis
+The first part is the domain analysis.
+By sketching 2 or 3 scenarios, we can observe how the interactive program works with inputs and outputs.
+According to the scenarios, we need to identify what're the constants and variables in the program.

+#### Build actual program
+The last part is building an actual program with how to design receipe for [function](https://devjunhong.github.io/how%20to%20code/module_1b_how_to_design_functions/) and [data](https://devjunhong.github.io/how%20to%20code/module_2_how_to_design_data/).
+Surprisingly, it does possible to focus on one thing at each step.
+In the lecture, it is possible to follow each specific elaborated step one by one.
+In addition, during the steps, it gives big advise about being easy to change for program is one of the most import properties.